 MP for Cambridge

-Daniel Zeichner is the Labour and Co-operative MP for Cambridge, first elected in 2015.
-He has held roles focusing on environment, rural affairs and animal welfare, including Minister of State at DEFRA (2024–2025) and Shadow Minister for Environment, Food and Rural Affairs (2020–2024).
-He currently sits on the Science, Innovation and Technology Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee.
+Daniel Zeichner is the Labour (Co-op) MP for Cambridge, first elected in 2015.
+He currently sits on the Science, Innovation and Technology Committee and serves on the Dogs (Protection of Livestock) (Amendment) Bill committee.
+He has previously held a ministerial role in DEFRA from July 2024 to September 2025 and served as a Shadow Minister for Environment, Food and Rural Affairs from 2020 to 2024.

-Declared financial interests include two entries: one miscellaneous entry and one shareholding.
+Declared financial interests include two entries: a miscellaneous entry and shareholdings.

 Generated 21 February 2026